oschwengers/platon/README.md

 Hereby, Platon tries to circularize the contig sequences, searches for rRNA, replication, mobilization and conjugation genes as well as incompatibility group DNA probes and finally performs a BLAST search against a plasmid database.
-In a third step, Platon finally classifies all remaining contigs based on a decision tree of simple rules exploiting all information at hand.
+In a third step, Platon finally classifies all remaining contigs based on an heuristic approach, i.e. a decision tree of simple rules exploiting all information at hand.

-## Input & Output
+## Input/Output

-Input:
+### Input
 Platon accepts draft genomes in fasta format.
 If contigs have been assembled with SPAdes, Platon is able to extract the coverage information stored in contigs names.

-Output:
+### Output
 Contigs classified as plasmid sequences are printed as tab separated values to `STDOUT` comprising the following columns:
 - Contig ID